 About Investment NSW

-We attract economic development and investment,and reinforce NSW as the most desirable place in the world to visit, study, invest and do business.
+We facilitate economic development and attract investment, and reinforce NSW as the most desirable place in the world to visit, study, invest and do business.

 We make opportunities happen